ymich9963/mdnotes.nvim/README.md

 - Rename the link text with `:Mdn inline_link rename`.
 - Re-link the inline link with `:Mdn inline_link relink`.
 - Normalize an inline link with `:Mdn inline_link normalize` to have consistent paths.
+- Validate an inline link without opening it by executing `:Mdn inline_link validate`.

 ### 🫦 Tables
 - See the [Editing Tables](#editing-tables) section for how `mdnotes` integrates with Neovim to edit tables.